Transform Pushword in a FlatFile CMS.

 composer require pushword/flat

-Globally under pushword_flat (in config/packages).
+Globally under flat: (in config/packages/flat.yaml).

-Or for multi-sites in config/packages/pushword.yaml.
+Or for multi-sites in config/packages/pushword.yaml under the app configuration.

 flat_content_dir: content # default value